TonyLHansen/raspberry-pi-safe-off-switch/README.md

 Most models have a connector that is marked as RUN on board.
 Connecting that connector to ground will usually perform the reset action.

-On the Raspberry Pi 4, you need to instead use the connector marked GLOBAL_EN instead of RUN.
+On the Raspberry Pi 4, you need to use the connector marked GLOBAL_EN instead of RUN.
 You most likely will need to solder on a pair of headers if you don't want to solder your button directly to the connector.